 - Shishlik (Lamb Chops Recipe)

-This post was originally published on 17th October 2018 and has been re-published with improvements to the post, tips and formatting.
+This post was originally published on The Delicious Crescent in October 2018 and has been updated for your benefit.

 Shams